sinisterdaddy/3D_Portfolio/README.md

 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

-well the site is currently slow, perfonce is not good, little responsive issues needs to be fixed as well.
+well the site is currently slow, perfonce is not good, little responsive issues needs to be fixed as well. use own domain. find a way to make it fast.